 We have two resources available to you; first and foremost are our the costume tips on our website:

 (Some of the information you’ll find on the link above is a bit out of date and may seem contradictory to what you’ve read here.
-If that happens, don’t sweat it, these new guidelines you’re reading take precedent, so go with what they say).
+If that happens, don’t sweat it, these new guidelines you’re currently reading take precedent, so go with what is said on this page).

 Second, we have several Wasteland “Theme Ambassadors”.
 These are simply veteran Wasteland attendees who are active on our Facebook groups and are available to answer your questions about theme and to give general costume tips.

 In closing, we do not want to scare people away before the event and the last thing we want is to turn people away AT the event.
 However, in the rare case that someone insists on noncompliance with our theme, even after positive suggestions and helpful hints, we do reserve the right to expel them from the event without a refund.
 At the end of the day, we’re a private party, and there IS a dress code.